cdvrooman/yii2/docs/guide/output-client-scripts.md

 ### Registering asset bundles

-As was mentioned earlier it's preferred to use asset bundles instead of using CSS and JavaScript directly.
-You can get details on how to define asset bundles in [asset manager](structure-assets.md) section of the guide.
-As for using already defined asset bundle, it's very straightforward:
+As mentioned earlier it is preferred to use asset bundles instead of using CSS and JavaScript directly.
+You can get details on how to define asset bundles in the [asset manager](structure-assets.md) section of the guide.
+As for using an already defined asset bundle, it is very straightforward:

 ```php
 \frontend\assets\AppAsset::register($this);